cmu-db/noisepage/src/include/storage/index/design_doc.md

 is that it is the responsibility of index garbage collector to remove those keys by which all versions of tuples pointed are deleted.
 We don't know whether it is correct nor it will hurt the performance.

 ## Future Work
 * The building process (the scan of the table) can be parallelized in a multi-threading way.
-That will increase the performance of the building process, especially for second and third transactions in the non-blocking implementation.
+That will increase the performance of the building process in the non-blocking implementation.
 * We have a different design on creating unique index on non-unique attributes from Postgres.
 We need to discuss which design should be appropriate.
 * The index builder can support several types of index and will select the best index given the key schema and constraint type before actual building the index.